plenprojectcompany/PLEN2/README.md

 - Printed circuit board CAD for [edison-board](https://github.com/plenprojectcompany/plen-EdisonBoard)

 ### Etc...
-You can see the all open-source products on [the GitHub account](https://github.com/plenprojectcompany).
+You could see the all open-source products on [the GitHub account](https://github.com/plenprojectcompany).
+Also, we have set up the GitHub account [plen-admin](https://github.com/plen-admin) as deprecated products manager.

 ## Laws of PLEN